Features — AI Gateway for Amazon Bedrock¶

 How It Works¶

-stdapi.ai sits between your applications and AWS services, translating OpenAI and Anthropic API calls into native AWS requests.
-Any tool or SDK that speaks either protocol connects instantly — no plugins, no custom integrations.
+stdapi.ai sits between your applications and AWS services, translating OpenAI, Anthropic, and Cohere API calls into native AWS requests.
+Any tool or SDK that speaks one of the three protocols connects instantly — no plugins, no custom integrations.

 %%{init: {'flowchart': {'htmlLabels': true}} }%%